Medical device regulatory expert, writer and marketer

 Hi, I’m Tiina Tyni

-I help medtech companies and organisations with regulations, writing and marketing, so they can efficiently develop and commercialise solutions which improve health and care.
+I help medical device companies and organisations with regulations (especially the MDR), writing and marketing, so they can develop and commercialise solutions which are regulatory compliant, save lives, and protect patient and user health.

 MY STORY